AgoraIO-Extensions/Agora-Java-Server-SDK/examples/README.md

    mv native/linux/x86_64/*.so libs/
    ```

-   Ensure the directory structure is as follows:
+   Ensure directory structure is as follows:

    ```
    libs/